ForgeFlow/ras/README.md

     If it worked, it will ask you for a password.
 Introduce "raspberry" (default password), and you will be able to manage the RPi through terminal by SSH.
 Go to step 17 now.

 17. Now, let's configure the RPi for our use.
-Introduce the following command to opne the congiguration page:
+Introduce the following command to opne the configuration page:

     > sudo raspi-config